axiomhq/cli/README.md

   Kubernetes, AWS, Azure, Google Cloud, DigitalOcean, Nomad, and others.
 - **Query everything, all the time:** Whether DevOps, SecOps, or EverythingOps, query all your data no matter its age.
-No provisioning, no moving data from cold/archive to “hot”, and no worrying about slow queries.
+No provisioning, no moving data from cold/archive to "hot", and no worrying about slow queries.
 All your data, all. the. time.
 - **Powerful dashboards, for continuous observability:** Build dashboards to collect related queries and present information that’s quick and easy to